Second Trump Appointee Out at FDA Amid Credibility Concerns

 He previously worked as a communications consultant for the 2016 Republican National Convention in Cleveland, where he developed talking points and messaging, lined up surrogates for Trump and oversaw media engagements.

 He was appointed in 2017 as deputy assistant secretary at the Department of Veterans Affairs, overseeing its public affairs operations and advising government officials on veterans issues.
-He helped develop the ChooseVA marketing program launched in 2018 that promoted the department’s services and benefits to veterans and aimed to attract and retain employees.
+He helped develop the ChooseVA marketing program launched in 2018 that promoted the department’s services and benefits to veterans..

 Wagner was one of several Trump loyalists appointed to the FDA over the summer.